 For formal complaints, please send an email to email@example.com

-We use SmartyGrants to manage applications.
+We use Foundant to manage applications.
 All applications must be submitted via the online Grant Application Form.
-You can access this by clicking on the "Apply Now" button below.
+You can access this by clicking on the “Apply Now” button below.
 Please ensure you have read our guidelines carefully.
 Interested grant applicants are encouraged to contact Hands Across Canberra before making a submission.
 Also remember, you will need to be registered on our new website before applying (register here: https://handsacrosscanberra.org.au/create-an-account/)

 You will need to create a login to begin your application and you may begin anywhere in the Application Form.
-Please ensure you save as you go.
-If an error occurs or you have any questions, please email firstname.lastname@example.org
+If an error occurs or you have any questions, please email firstname.lastname@example.orgApply Now